HansGrundig/ROB-Cocktailsort/README.md

 - Challenges during development

 ## 3. Further Improvements
-- implement other Sorting algorithms

 - printing the numbers that are representing the colors in the console

+- (implement other Sorting Algorithms)

 ## 4. Sources